Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 decoder.
 Independently, Sanctuary should hold audio until video has a usable post-seek frame so video recovery cannot consume the audio preroll as silence.

+Validation on 2026-09-23 after the H.264 access-point fix exercised the same YouTube VOD with repeated and aggressive seeks.
+The freshest desktop run contained 53 completed seek landings with no WARN/ERROR records and no "slice NAL received before any SPS/PPS activation" diagnostics.
+This is the expected post-fix behaviour: the video transport lands on the latest safe H.264 access point at or before the requested position, while the independent packed-AAC rendition can usually land much closer to the requested time.
+In that run, video landings ranged from about 0.14 s to 5.76 s before the request;
+the largest gaps occurred at the end of the VOD, where the last decodable video access point preceded the requested EOF position by one segment.
+These are decoder preroll/back-seek distances, not the previous failure mode where playback appeared to resume after the requested position because dependent slices were fed to a reset decoder.
+Repeated EOF seeking can still produce audio underruns because there is no future media left to buffer; ordinary playback away from EOF returns to the normal roughly 500 ms audio queue.

 The selected HLS media playlist is opened once and feeds one active MPEG-TS demuxer.
 TS packets are read sequentially, while audio and video PIDs have independent PES reassembly state.
 A completed audio PES and a completed video PES